The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: The local star forming environment as a clue to the progenitor

 \section{The local star forming environment as a clue to the progenitor}

 The properties of the local environment and of the host of FRB provide a major clue on their progenitors.
 Different progenitor channels are expected to yield distinct distributions of location, local environment and host galaxy properties \citep[e.g.][]{Margalit19}.
-In this regard, FRB 202011224A exhibits some remarkable features.
+In this regard, \frb\ exhibits some remarkable features.
 We find that it is located, with an accuracy of 360 pc, at the center of the most prominent region of star formation in the host galaxy, which is observed in the radio with SFR$\approx 10\ {\rm M_\odot yr^{-1}}$.
-This structure, elongated by about 3 kpc in a direction tangential and at a distance of 1.2 kpc from the center of the host galaxy embeds the FRB and is suggestive of a spiral arm.
-The average star formation surface density at the location of the FRB (Fig.\ref{fig:SigmaSFR}), $\Sigma_{SFR}(FRB)= 3.3\ {\rm M_\odot yr^{-1} kpc^{-2}}$, is two orders of magnitude larger than observed in all other FRB \citep{Mannings20}, with the exception FRB20121102 that, with SFR$\approx 0.2-0.4\ {\rm M_{\odot}\ yr^{-1}}$ and a size of 0.68 kpc \citep{Bassa17} has $\Sigma_{SFR}(FRB)\approx 1 {\rm M_\odot yr^{-1} kpc^{-2}}$ comparable to FRB 20201124A.
+This structure, elongated by about 3 kpc and at a distance of $0.8\pm0.4$ kpc from the center of the host galaxy embeds the FRB and might be associated to a spiral arm.
+The average star formation surface density at the location of the FRB (Fig.\ref{fig:SigmaSFR}), $\Sigma_{SFR}(FRB)= 3.3\ {\rm M_\odot yr^{-1} kpc^{-2}}$, is two orders of magnitude larger than observed in all other FRB , with the exception \frba\ that, with SFR$\approx 0.2-0.4\ {\rm M_{\odot}\ yr^{-1}}$ and a size of 0.68 kpc \citep{Bassa17} has $\Sigma_{SFR}(FRB)\approx 1\ {\rm M_\odot yr^{-1} kpc^{-2}}$ \citep[see also][]{Mannings20} comparable to \frb.
 Such large surface star formation rates are similar to those observed in Galactic star forming regions \citep{Evans09}.

-This region exhibits also an elevated local star formation rate in comparison to the mean global value of the host ($\frac{\Sigma_{SFR}(FRB20201124A)}{\Sigma_{SFR}(host)}\gtrsim 16$), while in most FRB the local SFR is comparable to the average of the host \citep{Mannings20}.
+This region exhibits also an elevated local star formation rate in comparison to the mean global value of the host \footnote{Estimated by dividing the total SFR of the galaxy derived from H$\alpha$ with the area (at half light radius) of the galaxy, 19 kpc$^2$} ($\frac{\Sigma_{SFR}(FRB20201124A)}{\Sigma_{SFR}(host)}\gtrsim 16$), while in most FRB the local SFR is comparable to the average of the host \citep{Mannings20}.